Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 1. Directly on the component through Altinn Studio or manually in _FormLayout.json_\*
 2. In a static json-file referred to in the component
-3. Programmatic in the application logic

-   \* only available on radio buttons and check boxes
+3. Programmatically through application logic (only available for radio buttons and check boxes)

 {{% /notice %}}

 In this task, you will get to try out all three ways to set up a code list.